The Leaders in Quality and

+Confused?
 It’s understandable.
-Most of us think of “state of the art” as describing the latest and most advanced stage of a technology.
-For example, most people would consider a solar-powered pacemaker to be state of the art.
-(Don’t hold your breath for this one to come to market.)
+Most of us think of state of the art as describing the latest and most advanced stage of a technology.
+For example, most people would consider a bionic eye to be state of the art.
 Yet, this notion of state of the art isn’t what is meant in the context of the EU MDR, IVDR, and risk management.
 As such, manufacturers often face challenges in assessing state of the art in design and postmarket surveillance.
-Some of the confusion arises because, in the medical device and IVD regulatory arena, “state of the art” refers only to products that are developed and approved for sale in the marketplace.
+Some of the confusion arises because, in the medical device and IVD regulatory arena, state of the art refers only to products that are developed and approved for sale in the marketplace, not cutting-edge technology in development.
 As we all know, there is a very big difference between a new state-of-the-art digital imaging system that is undergoing trials and one that already has CE Marking.
 For EU medical device regulators, the latter is considered state of the art, but the former is not until it has CE Marking.

-A note associated with this definition from MEDDEV 2.7/1 rev 4 adds more insight: “The state of the art embodies what is currently and generally accepted as good practice.
+A note associated with this definition from ISO 14971:2019 3.28 adds more insight: “The state of the art embodies what is currently and generally accepted as good practice.
 The state of the art does not necessarily imply the most technologically advanced solution.”
 Thus, it is more useful to think of state of the art as meaning “the current state of all competitive treatment options.”

 If your medical device or IVD is not the most technologically sophisticated product on the market but has a sparkling safety record, possesses solid clinical data, and follows all the latest standards, does that mean it still meets best practices and qualifies as state of the art in the eyes of EU regulators?